kkanggu/Online-Judge/README.md

 >	Make array size of sum of c, and check every app with every c.
 >	If loop starts from bottom, it add multiple times with one app.
 So I had to start from top.
 >	I had to get minimum c with maximum a, so compare with Integer.max.

+***
+### Day 46
+#1260 End.
+(DFS and BFS)
+>	DFS & BFS
+>	DFS & BFS tutorial problem.

+#2606 End.
+(Virus)
+>	DFS & BFS
+>	Use DFS or BFS, and count the vertex.
+That's it.

+#2667 End.
+(Numbering Complex)
+>	DFS & BFS
+>	Use DFS or BFS. and count the vertex.
+>	Do DFS 2-dimension array not graph.
+That's the difference.

+***
+### Day 47
+#2178 End.
+(Maze Seek)
+>	DFS & BFS
+>	First, I used DFS.
+But it sought too much levels, time exceeded.
+So I changed to use BFS.
+>	Start from the first( [ 0 ] [ 0 ]).
+Seek with BFS, update to minimum lengh.

+#7576 End.
+(Tomato 2D)
+>	DFS & BFS
+>	Similar to #2178, but starting point can be multiple.
+>	Change queue to static, and add all starting points, and do BFS.

+#1697 End.
+(Hide and Seek)
+>	DFS & BFS
+>	I used BFS to solve this problem.
+It took about 268ms.
+>	But, it can be solved to use DP.
+With that way, time can be reduced to 136ms.

+#7569 End.
+(Tomato 3D)
+>	DFS & BFS
+>	3D version of #7576.
+This is not hard, but too hassle.
+>	I think that this is not good problem.

+#2206 End.
+(Move with breaking wall)
+>	DFS & BFS
+>	This is very complex problem.
+I tried so hard to solve this.
+>	I wrote about 138 lines, I think too spaghetti.
+>	I can shorten the code, but I think it will take so much times.
+>	Too complex, I wrote annotate at the code.